1 How decisions are made

 - Heritage at risk – we consider the scale and immediacy of any threats to the heritage and also take into account whether is currently, or could potentially be added to, the Buildings at Risk Register for Scotland.

-- Grant outcomes – applicants are asked to outline the impact that their proposals will make across our four grant outcomes:
+- Grant outcomes (for current programmes) – applicants are asked to outline the impact that their proposals will make across our four grant outcomes:

 - Outcome 1: Heritage and Society